-- 1. Click on the Chart button in the toolbar or select Insert > Chart. - 2.
-Use the handles to resize the chart or drag on it to reposition it on the slide canvas. - Open the Chart Inspector and click on Edit Data to open the Chart Data Editor.
+Click on the Charts button on the toolbar and select a chart type or select Insert > Chart.

+- Use the handles to resize the chart or drag on it to reposition it on the document canvas. - Open the Chart Inspector and click on Edit Data to open the Chart Data Editor.
 The Chart Editor will already have some placeholder data entered for you.
-Click on each cell to edit it and enter your own data...

-- 4. To change the chart type, use the pulldown menu to the left of the Edit Data button in the Chart Inspector. - To create a 3D chart, select a 3D type and then use the options in the 3D Scene area to set options such as lighting direction and chart depth.
-You can use the arrows on the left side to rotate the chart.
+Click on each cell to edit it and enter your own data. - To change the chart type, use the pulldown menu to the left of the Edit Data button in the Chart Inspector. - 5.
+To create a 3D chart, select a 3D chart type and then use the options in the 3D Scene area to set options such as lighting direction and chart depth.
+You can use the arrows in the Chart Inspector or on the 3D Chart popup window to rotate the chart.